Dick Vidmer: Career passing statistics

-Later years
+Later life

 Vidmer later taught at the University of Virginia and served as an advisor to U.S. Congressman Donald A. Bailey, a former Michigan football teammate.
 He also served as a county commissioner in Westmoreland County, Pennsylvania.
 He was court-appointed to the county commissioner position in 1985 and elected to the position in November 1987.
 He became the chairman of the county commissioners.
 Vidmer was diagnosed with multiple sclerosis in 1983 and was forced to retire in 1999.